NLnetLabs/rtrtr/source/installation.rst

 <https://doc.rust-lang.org/nightly/rustc/platform-support.html>`_ page provides
 an overview of the various support levels.

-While some system distributions include Rust as system packages, Routinator relies on a relatively new version of Rust, currently 1.47 or newer.
+While some system distributions include Rust as system packages, RTRTR relies on a relatively new version of Rust, currently 1.47 or newer.
 We therefore suggest to use the canonical Rust installation via a tool called :command:`rustup`.

 To install :command:`rustup` and Rust, simply do: